YAJATapps/scRNA-seq/README.md

 - OnlinePCA (for PCA)
 - scvis (for Deep learning)

+The bkp folder has some old scripts and img.

 # Setup
 Enter julia environment by writing julia into terminal and paste the following commands to set up.
 After setting up the environment you can use the shell files. algorithm971.sh